 Tip: If you want to include more than a single 'via' location in your journey, use the comprehensive Itinerary feature instead, described later in this chapter.

 If you spot signs of trouble (such as backed-up traffic or 'Delays ahead' warning signs), choose 'Avoid roadblock' .
 To save you time (when you're on the road), there are four presets.
 Estimate whether the blockage extends '100m', '500m', '2000m' or '5000m' ahead from your current position and then select the appropriate icon.

 Tip: After choosing a roadblock option, look out for a turn direction on the display almost immediately.
 If you continue into the 'blocked' area, you may want to use 'Find alternative...' and then 'Avoid roadblock' again, to recalculate your best route taking into account your new position.

 If you want to avoid a particular road junction, perhaps because it's a known traffic black spot, choose 'Avoid part of route' .
 Use and to scroll through the current route instructions, choosing which junction you want to steer clear of.
 A new route will then be calculated.

-Note: Any junctions that have already been passed are grayed out and can't be selected.
+Note: Any junctions that have already been passed are greyed out and can't be selected.

 Finally, if you want an alternative route because you simply don't like the original, choose 'Calculate alternative' .
 As far as possible, a totally different set of roads is used.
 Once planned, an overview is shown, as usual, and you can choose 'Route' for detailed instructions or 'Done' to switch back to the main navigation view.
 You can keep asking for (increasingly inefficient) alternative routes using this method until the message 'No route found' appears.
 Choose 'Recalculate original' to return to the original best route.